Amik Robertson: Las Vegas Raiders

-Pre-draft
+2020

 He attended the NFL Scouting Combine, but chose not to participate in any physical drills.
 NFL draft scouts and analysts correlated the lack of interest and attention Robertson received to his lack of size although he produced well throughout his collegiate career.
 Scouts Inc. had Robertson listed as the ninth best cornerback (68th overall) on their big board.
 NFL.com media analyst Daniel Jeremiah listed Robertson as the 11th best cornerback prospect (85th overall) in the draft.

 Kevin Hanson of Sports Illustrated ranked him as the 14th best cornerback prospect in the draft.
 The majority of NFL draft analysts projected he could be selected as early as the third round, or as late as the fifth round in the 2020 NFL draft.
 NFL analyst Lance Zierlein projected Robertson would be selected in the fourth or fifth round.